 Larry King should have done more research before his 2007 interview with Jerry Seinfeld.
 During their conversation, King asked whether Seinfeld was canceled.
 Spoiler alert: It was not.

 Seinfeld looked befuddled and, after a few seconds of silence, shot back, “You’re not aware of this?
 You think I got canceled?
 Are you under the impression I got canceled?
-I thought that was pretty well documented.
+I thought that was pretty well-documented.
 Is this still CNN?”
-The comedian pointed outSeinfeld was the most popular show on television, joking, “Do you know who I am?”
+The comedian pointed out Seinfeld was the most popular show on TV, joking, “Do you know who I am?”

 As King attempted to toss to commercial, Seinfeld continued to hammer him, asking for a resume for King to review.

-While speaking to Jane Fonda about a new Netflix film, Megyn Kelly brings up Fonda’s plastic surgery, which shocks the actress.
+While speaking to Jane Fonda about her new Netflix film, Megyn Kelly brings up Fonda’s plastic surgery, which shocks the actress.
 After an awkward pause, Fonda asks Kelly, “We really want to talk about that?”